This is not a NHPA Sanctioned Tournament. The Following Rules Apply to All Players.

 Players will toss Two-In-A-Row.
 The first player will deliver both shoes (underhanded) and then the second player shall deliver both his shoes (underhanded.)
 A contestant may deliver the shoes from either the left or right pitching area, but in any one inning, both shoes must be delivered from the same side of the stake.

 – Prior to the release of the shoe, a Player Must Not step completely outside the pitching platform with either foot.

 -If in getting a “toe hold” on the front of the pitcher’s box the player’s foot extends a trifle over the foul line this shall not be considered an improper position.
-A shoe pitched while the player is standing outside the foul lines is a foul.
+A shoe released while the player is standing outside the foul lines is a foul.

 -No contestant shall walk to the opposite stake (except to remove a foul shoe).